FredHutch/VISCtemplates/CONTRIBUTING.md

 * **Improve documentation.** Noticed a typo?
 Think a function could use a better example?
 Improvements to the documentation is very welcome!

 * **Contribute code.** If you'd like to fix a bug or implement a new feature, have a look at the issue list and leave a comment on things you want to work on.
+If you have a new idea, first file an issue and make sure someone from the our team agrees that it’s a problem, and is happy with your basic proposal for fixing it.
 Also see the development guidelines below.

 # Development guidelines